nicosResearchAndDevelopment/LDS/misc/policy/point/information/v1/README.md

 ## Binding

-Whether or not given binding is secure (execpt idscp2 or tls) those bindings will provide given methods and work on top of given protocol functions.
+Whether or not a given binding is secure (execpt idscp2 or tls), those bindings will provide *methods* and work on top of given protocol *functions*.

+This proposal will focus on two bindings (in the beginning): http and websocket.
+The former because it is easy to understand and widely spread, the latter because of its nature: faciliting realtime-performance on permanent connection, anticipating faster computation/Policy Enforcements.

+Understanding the usage of websocket here will guide to other bindings, like tls, http2 or gRPC, that will be introduced in future extensions of this proposal.

 ### http